tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 ## Slice Policy Definition {#SliceDefinition}

-The Slice policy Definition (SD) that is consumed by the devices includes attributes related to:
+The slice policy is network-wide construct that is consumed by network devices, and may include rules that control the following:

-- Data plane specific properties: This includes the SS, any firewall rules or flow-spec filters, and QoS profiles associated with the slice policy and any classes within it.
+- Data plane specific policies: This includes the SS, any firewall rules or flow-spec filters, and QoS profiles associated with the slice policy and any classes within it.

-- Control plane specific properties: This includes guaranteed bandwidth, any network resource sharing amongst slice policies, and reservation preference to prioritize any reservations of a specific slice policy over others.
+- Control plane specific policies: This includes guaranteed bandwidth, any network resource sharing amongst slice policies, and reservation preference to prioritize any reservations of a specific slice policy over others.

-- Membership policies: This defines policies that dictate node/link/function network resource topology association for a specific slice policy.
+- Topology membership policies: This defines policies that dictate node/link/function network resource topology association for a specific slice policy.

-There is a desire for flexibility in realizing network slices to support the services across networks consisting of products from multiple vendors, and these networks may be grouped into disparate domains and using various path control technologies and tunnel types.
-It is expected that having a standardized data model for an SD will facilitate the instantiation of a slice policy on a slice policy capable node.
+There is a desire for flexibility in realizing network slices to support the services across networks consisting of products from multiple vendors.
+These networks may also be grouped into disparate domains and deploy various path control technologies and tunnel techniques to carry traffic across the network.
+It is expected that a standardized data model for slice policy will facilitate the instantiation and management of slice aggregates on slice policy capable nodes.

-It is also possible to deliver an SD to network devices using several mechanisms, including using protocols such as NETCONF or RESTCONF, or exchanging it using a suitable routing protocol that network devices participate in (such as IGP(s) or BGP).
+It is also possible to distribute the slice policy to network devices using several mechanisms, including protocols such as NETCONF or RESTCONF, or exchanging it using a suitable routing protocol that network devices participate in (such as IGP(s) or BGP).

 ### Slice Policy Data Plane Selector {#SliceSelector}

-A router MUST be able to identify a packet as belonging to a slice policy before it can apply the proper forwarding treatment or PHB associated with the slice policy.
+A router MUST be able to identify a packet belonging to a slice aggregate before it can apply the proper forwarding treatment or S-PHB associated with the slice policy.
-One or more fields within the packet MAY be selected as an SS to do this.
+One or more fields within the packet MAY be used as a SS to do this.

-Per Slice Policy Forwarding Address:
+Forwarding Address Slice Selector:

->  One approach to distinguish packets targeted to a destination but belonging to different slice policies is to assign multiple forwarding addresses (or multiple MPLS label bindings in the case of MPLS network) to the same destination -- one for each slice policy the destination can be reached over.
+>  One approach to distinguish packets targeted to a destination but belonging to different slice aggregates is to assign multiple forwarding addresses (or multiple MPLS label bindings in the case of MPLS network) for the same node -- one for each slice aggregate that traffic can be steered on towards the destination.
 For example, when realizing a network slice over an IP dataplane, the same destination can be assigned multiple IP addresses (or multiple SRv6 locators in the case of SRv6 network) to enable steering of traffic to the same destination over multiple slice policies.

 > Similarly, for MPLS dataplane, {{!RFC3031}} states in Section 2.1
 that: 'Some routers analyze a packet's network layer header not merely to choose the packet's next hop, but also to determine a packet's "precedence" or "class of service"'.
-In such case, the same destination can be assigned multiple MPLS label bindings corresponding to an LSP that traverses network resources of a specific slice policy towards the destination.
+In such case, the same destination can be assigned multiple MPLS label bindings corresponding to an LSP that traverses network resources of a specific slice aggregate towards the destination.

-> The slice policy specific forwarding address (or MPLS forwarding label) can be
+> The slice aggregate specific forwarding address (or MPLS forwarding label) can be
 > carried in the packet to allow (IP or MPLS) routers along the path to identify the packets and apply the respective S-PHB and forwarding treatment.
-This approach requires maintaining per slice policy state for each destination in the network in both the control and data plane and on each router in the network.
+This approach requires maintaining per slice aggregate state for each destination in the network in both the control and data plane and on each router in the network.